Why it’s smart to use ERP apps to enhance ERP functionality

 ERP apps can provide businesses with vital additional functionality.
 One area in particular where they can support is inventory optimisation.
 For example, many ERP systems have excellent inventory control capabilities, but lack the algorithms to actually optimise a business’ inventory to ensure stock availability, without excessive capital investment.

-Here’s seven benefits of integrating an inventory optimisation app with your ERP.
+Here are seven benefits of integrating an inventory optimisation app with your ERP.

 1. ERP apps are very affordable